DeepQuantum/dconstruct/README.md

 - certain types are incorrect, particularly argument types
 - empty if blocks in if/else statements can cause weird indentation. this is again not always my fault, as there are certain branches that actually don't do any real work, which is difficult to detect.
 - nested loops are somtimes broken
+- function pointers are sometimes emitted instead of the function call

 Along with these, there are some issues that will probably not be fixed: